 This kind of goes without saying, but sunflowers love to be in the sun!
 Make sure wherever you are planting them will get at least 6 hours of direct sunlight a day and they will be happy campers.

-It’s important to let the soil reach at least 55 to 60 degrees Fahrenheit before planting.
+It’s important to let the soil reach at least 60 to 70 degrees Fahrenheit before planting.
 You also want to make sure there is no chance of a hard frost in the future.
+Depending on what zone you live in this will be at different times.
+In Central Florida, we are in USDA Zone 9 and that usually means the end of March.
 Sunflowers can take a little chill once they get started, but a frost may kill them.
 If you’re really itching to get going in the springtime but you aren’t quite out of the frost danger zone yet, feel free to start them indoors no more than two weeks before you plan to put them outside.

 How To Keep Sunflowers Happy